BitcoinDesign/Guide/guide/designing-products/getting-to-know-your-users.md

 Barriers are anything that the user perceives as preventing them from achieving their desired goals.

-Motivators are specific user wants that are driving the user to seek out Bitcoin in the first place.
+Motivators are specific user wants that are driving the user to seek out bitcoin in the first place.

 ### Barriers